-LEMs are essential in producing realistic lighting, because they produce soft and natural light.
-It should be noted, however, that powerful LEMs may create unwanted noise.
+LEMs are essential in producing realistic lighting, because they produce soft

 Podium Light System

 The user interface for Podium's light system is found in the toolbar and allows you to insert and modify both Omni Lights and Spotlights.
 The user interface is called Podium Light System or PLS for short.